 The scope and sequence of each Fix It!
-Grammar book is included near the end of the online samples of the teacher’s manuals.
+Grammar book is included in the online samples of the teacher’s manuals and student workbooks.
 I highly recommend reviewing these samples to understand not only how Fix It!
 Grammar progresses through the books but also to learn exactly which topics and vocabulary words will be covered.
-Each teacher’s manual and student book also include the Fix It!
-Grammar Glossary.
+Each teacher’s manual also includes the Grammar Glossary.

 To view these samples, click the appropriate link below.
 Then select the Samples tab and choose the teacher’s manual.

 Which Fix It!
 Grammar Book Should You Start With?